marina601/scooter-circle/README.md

   - Used this tool to find missing tags

 20. [Lampada Test](https://app.lambdatest.com/console/realtime)
-  - Used this tool to help with cross browser compatability test
+  - Used this tool to help with cross-browser compatibility test